cfengine/documentation/guide/special-topics/distributed-scheduling.markdown

 * We don't care about the precise time, we only care about the interval between executions.

-The checking of promises in CFEngine is controlled byclassesand byifelapsed locks, which may be used for these two cases respectively.
+The checking of promises in CFEngine is controlled by classes and by ifelapsed locks, which may be used for these two cases respectively.
 If nothing else is specified, CFEngine runs every 5 minutes and reconsiders the state of all its active promises.
 To be specific about the time, we just alter which promises are